 - The application/website redirects the user to miniOrange (Identity Provider) for authentication.

 - The user signs in with their miniOrange credentials if no external IdP is configured.
-If you have an existing Identity Provider (SAML, OAuth/OpenID Connect, etc), miniOrange redirect user to the existing Identity Provider for authentication.
+If you have an existing Identity Provider (SAML, OAuth/OpenID Connect, etc), miniOrange redirects the user to the existing Identity Provider for authentication.

-- The IdP sends an SSO response to miniOrange.
+- The IdP sends an Single Sign-On (SSO) response to miniOrange.

-- miniOrange returns SSO response back to the client application/website and
+- miniOrange returns Single Sign-On (SSO) response back to the client application/website and

 - The application/website grants access to the user.